Bl4Cc4t/homebrew-vsplugins/README.md

 I added the prefix “vsp-” for the ease of linking afterwards.
 Apart from that, it’s more tidy this way :)

-To install *all* plugins, use the following commands:
+To install *all* plugins, use the following commands [to be expanded]:
 ```
 brew install --HEAD vsp-d2vsource vsp-ffms2 vsp-flash3kyuu_deband vsp-fmtconv vsp-mvtools vsp-znedi3
 ```